ZachChristensen28/ZachChristensen28.github.io/_posts/2023-10-30-splunk-hostname-tracking.md

 ```
 {: file="zts_local_ip(1) search macro" }

-The use of `_index_earliest/latest` is used to look at that event index time rather than the event timestamp.
+The `_index_earliest/latest` is used to look at that event index time rather than the event timestamp.

 #### Define fields and table